Bretagne-class battleship: Fire control

 The Bretagnes were provided with 4.57 m Barr and Stroud rangefinders.
-Each turret had 2 m rangefinder under an armoured hood at the rear of the turret.
+Each turret had 2 m rangefinder under an armored hood at the rear of the turret.
 Between the wars, fire-control directors were added for the main, secondary and anti-aircraft armament.
 The rangefinder on the forward superfiring turret was replaced by a 8.2 m instrument.

 Armor

 The ships' main armored belt was 270 mm thick amidships and reduced to 160 mm on either end of the ship.
 Above the belt, the secondary battery casemates were armored with 170 mm thick steel plate.
 Horizontal protection consisted of three armored decks; the main deck was 30 to 40 mm thick.
 The upper and lower decks were both 40 mm thick.
 Sloped armor 70 mm thick connected the main deck to the armored belt.
 Each of the main battery barbettes that housed the lower turret assemblies were armored with 248 mm thick steel.
 The forward-most and rear-most turrets had 340 mm thick sides.
 The superfiring turrets were less well protected, with 270 mm thick sides.
 The amidships turret was the most heavily armored, with 400 mm thick sides.
 The conning tower was protected with 314 mm thick armor plating.
 The total weight of armor was 7614 MT.